the-rodrigo/minquad/README.md

 ## Methodology

-The angular coeficient was calculated using the formula:<br>
+The angular coefficient was calculated using the formula:<br>
 <img src="https://github.com/the-rodrigo/minquad/blob/main/assets/Coeficiente-Angular.PNG"></img><br>

-The linear coeficient was calculated using the formula:<br>
+The linear coefficient was calculated using the formula:<br>
 <img src="https://github.com/the-rodrigo/minquad/blob/main/assets/Coefiente-Linear.PNG"></img><br>

 The linear correlation coefficient was calculated using the formula:<br>
 <img src="https://github.com/the-rodrigo/minquad/blob/main/assets/Coeficiente-de-Correlacao.png"></img><br>

 ## How to use

+#### Import the module
+- from minquad import main

+#### 🧠 <strong>minquad function</strong>
+- Parameters: xi, yi -> Two lists with the collection of points xi and yi<br>
+- Exits: angular, linear, r2 -> Angular, linear and linear correlation coefficients